 Finding Long-Term Happiness

 Happiness has been linked to longer lifespans, increased immunity and lowered susceptibility to illnesses like heart disease and depression, so the value of achieving it clearly goes far beyond your emotional health.
 And, just like so many other goals with worthy payoffs, long-term happiness takes time and a conscious effort to develop.
 While you may find momentary bliss in a shopping spree or a pay raise, research shows that only 10 percent of happiness comes from our circumstances.
-True happiness comes gradually, through the sum of your life choices—of yesterday, but also today and tomorrow.
+True happiness comes gradually, despite setbacks and detours, through the sum of your life choices.

 Though there’s no exact formula for making decisions that lead to long-term happiness, research suggests that happy people tend to share some common principles.
 Consider these suggestions, based on those truths, when working to cultivate your own contentment.
 Give yourself the time and grace needed to take to these new strategies and start to see a change in how happy you feel.